 Muhammad Ali Center

-Actor Will Smith played Muhammad Ali in the biopic film Ali, released in 2001.
+Actor Will Smith played Ali in the biopic film Ali, released in 2001.

 Funeral and Memorial Service